mikedlr-dci-temp/backup-tools/README.md

  -c --check

-Read's an already existing inventory file and verifies the files listed in it.
+Reads an already existing inventory file and verifies the files listed in it.
 N.B. files not listed in the inventory will be ignored and will not trigger a warning.